 Pentagram suggested replacing carpets with polished wood, making the facilities larger, and, most impressively, appointing staff to welcome customers and to hand them ashtrays.
 They created the new "red G" and circular identity which were rolled out nationwide in September 1996, and plenty of evidence of it can still be found today.
 Staff were given circular name badges width red drop caps.
 Circles were everything.

 The Brand Standards Manager insisted that each entrance had a network map on the left, and a list of facilities on the right.
-Little Chef and Burger King were treated as the top tier brands, and were advertised all around, with their logos being placed on rotating lollipop signs that created a sense of wonder.
+Little Chef and Burger King were treated as the top tier brands, and were advertised all around, with their logos being placed on stripey awning and on rotating lollipop signs that created a sense of wonder.

 New concept drawings show plans for a new style of petrol station covered in Granada branding, with facilities inside from Pizza Hut, Burger King, La Brioche Doree, Kenco, Dunkin' Donuts, Blimpie and Fresh Express.
 Granada loved brand names.
 This particular idea was inspired by the Swedish brand Mango.